 sahildahiya.me / home

 I'm Sahil Dahiya.
 I build AI evaluation systems and agent runtimes.

 Most recently at Workleap, previously five years at Microsoft.

-Most of what I've shipped is on the eval side — frameworks, A/B tests on model choices, traces that survive a postmortem.
-I run two projects of my own to keep the work close to the runtime.
+Most of what I've shipped is on the eval side: frameworks, A/B tests on model choices, traces that survive a postmortem.

 Background

 At Workleap I worked on AI assistants and the systems that made them measurable: routing, RAG pipelines, eval frameworks, A/B testing on model choices, and conversation anonymization for product analysis.
+I also owned a feature end to end: a natural-language query engine that lets IT admins ask governance questions in plain English, analyzes results, and suggests follow-ups they didn't think to ask.
+Built MCP integrations that extended the assistant across three product lines.

 Before that, five years at Microsoft on anomaly detection, forecasting, experimentation, and device health systems across Windows and data center ops.
+The work I'm proudest of is an anomaly detection system that caught arcing precursors in electrical telemetry across the global data center fleet before they became incidents.

 Two projects of my own